phlowers/thermohl/thermohl-docs/docs/index.md

 # ThermOHL

-ThermOHL is a python module to compute temperature (given environment parameters) or maximum transit intensity (given a maximum temperature and environment parameters) in overhead line conductors.
+ThermOHL is a python package to compute temperature ampacity in overhead line conductors.

 ## Features

-Three temperature models are currently available:
+The temperature of a conductor is estimated by solving a heat equation which describes how temperature evolves over time, taking into account different power terms that either heat or cold the conductor.

+Two heat equations (a more complete, third one is under development) are available:

+* one with a single temperature for the cable;
+* another with three temperatures (core, average and surface temperature) for more precise computations.

+Each of these equations can be used with a set of pre-coded power terms from the literature :

+[TODO : find a clean way to include references (maybe a dedicated page?)]: #

-* one using CIGRE recommendations,
+* one using CIGRE recommendations [Thermal behaviour of overhead conductors, study committee 22, working group 12, 2002];
-* one using an IEEE standard,
+* one using an IEEE standard [IEEE std 38-2012];
-* two others from RTE (R&D olla and RTE).
+* two others from RTE departments.

-Steady-state versions cover both temperature and transit solver; concerning transient version, only the temperature is implemented.
-Probabilistic simulations with random inputs are only possible with the steady-state solvers.
+Solvers derivated from heat equations can compute steady-state temperature or ampacity, and transient temperature.
+The set of parameter required depends on the power terms used, and default values are provided.

-## Examples
+## References

-Todo
+* tata
+* titi
+* toto